 Common problems

-If you are sad, dispirited, feeling flat and even angry, unenthusiastic or cynical about life and this has persisted for weeks or longer and has come and for a much longer period, chances are you are depressed.
-These comments about depression are not intended as an authoritative description/definition on the topic, they are meant to introduce my style of counseling response to depression and recurrent sadness.
+If you are sad, dispirited, feeling flat and even angry, unenthusiastic or cynical about life and this has persisted for weeks or longer or has constantly come and gone for a much longer period, chances are you suffer a form of depression.

 There are many websites dealing with the definition of depressive illness (eg blackdog.com.au).
 I recommend you google ‘depression’ and find out all you can on the topic before seeking the services of a counsellor.
+The comments herein about depression are not intended as an authoritative description/definition on the topic, they are meant to introduce my style of counselling response to depression, recurrent sadness, flatness of mood and negativity.

 I don’t do counselling for depression any justice in this brief introduction to the topic.
 Hopefully, you will get a sense of some of my public perspectives on the topic anyhow.
+(Click link in title for more information)

 Burnout and fatigue